yvoyer/php-state/README.md

 * `StateEventStore::BEFORE_TRANSITION`: This event is performed before any transition on the context.
 * `StateEventStore::AFTER_TRANSITION`: This event is performed after any transition is executed on the context.
+* `StateEventStore::FAILURE_TRANSITION`: This event is performed before the transition exception is triggered.